Sif Atladóttir

-Sif Atladóttir (born 15 July 1985) is an Icelandic footballer and a member of the Iceland women's national team.
-Prior to playing professionally abroad, she won the Icelandic Championship three years in a row with Valur, from 2007 to 2009.
+Sif Atladóttir (born 15 July 1985) is an Icelandic former footballer and a former member of the Iceland women's national team.
+During her career, she won the Icelandic Championship three years in a row with Valur, from 2007 to 2009.

 Club career

 Sif, who began her career as a forward but later developed into a pacey full back, left Icelandic club Valur for German side 1.
 FC Saarbrücken in the 2009–10 winter transfer window.

 In 2011, she moved to Kristianstads DFF following Saarbrücken's relegation.
 She missed the 2020 season due to being pregnant with her second child.
 She returned to the court in April 2021 in her first competitive game since October 2019.

 In October 2021, Sif announced that she was moving to Iceland after 12 years playing abroad.

+After playing two seasons for Selfoss, she announced her retirement from football at the conclusion of the 2023 Besta deild kvenna season.
+However, she returned the following season, appearing in 12 games in the second-tier 1. deild.

 International career

 Sif is currently part of Iceland's national team and competed in the UEFA Women's Championships in 2009 and 2013.

 She made her senior national team debut in a 2–1 defeat to Italy at the Algarve Cup in March 2007.

-On January 23, 2018, Sif played her seventieth game for the national team, the same number of games her father played for the men's national team.
+On 23 January 2018, Sif played her seventieth game for the national team, the same number of games her father played for the men's national team.

+In September 2022, she announced her retirement from the national team.